justicebangura/Time-Series-Forecasting-Prophet-/.ipynb_checkpoints/README-checkpoint.md

-# Module-11-challenge
+# MercadoLibre Growth Analysis

 [![Forecasting Methods](https://www.marketing91.com/wp-content/uploads/2010/07/Forecasting-methods.jpg)](https://www.marketing91.com/wp-content/uploads/2010/07/Forecasting-methods.jpg)

-# MercadoLibre Growth Analysis

-As a growth analyst at MercadoLibre, the leading e-commerce platform in Latin America with over 200 million users, my role involves analyzing financial and user data to drive company growth.
+I acted as a growth analyst at MercadoLibre, the leading e-commerce platform in Latin America with over 200 million users, my role for this Homework involves analyzing financial and user data to drive company growth.
 I aim to leverage clever strategies to unlock new opportunities and improve overall performance.

 ## Installation and Setup

-I have installed and imported all the necessary libraries and dependencies required for data analysis and forecasting.
+I have installed and imported all the necessary libraries and dependencies required for data analysis and forecasting time series.

 ## Key Findings